khngjx/project2/README.md

 # What I still don't know

-* I still don't know how to build a dockerfile from scratch.
+* I don't know how to build a dockerfile from scratch.
 * I do not know what start.sh does.
 * I still don't fully understand what these commands do "docker run -d -p 8080:8080 u1ih/nodejs-api" or "curl -i http://localhost:8080/fx"
+* I couldn't get the preset workflows actions to work

 # Steps and thought process